LogoFlexColorScheme

 This type of logic applies so far to border radius, various differences in default colors and elevations, when FlexColorScheme is not used at all, is used, but component themes are not enabled, and when they are enabled.

-Small details like this, helps you keep on top of what default values are used when.
-Controls that are only available when they actually have an impact on the resulting theme, means they can only be operated when they can impact the resulting theme.
+Small details like this help you keep on top of what default values are used when.
+Configuration controls are only available when they actually have an impact on the theme.
+Thus, they can only be operated when they can impact the produced theme.
 This helps you avoid trying to adjust things that have no impact in a given mode.

 The input colors is your view into your scheme's raw input colors, as the color values are defined by each built-in theme.
 There are a few settings you can use to modify these input colors with, before they are used to create the effective ColorScheme for the theme.